-- a) The Annual Asset Management Fee will be payable quarterly in arrears, entirely in Exchangeable securities, subject to any required regulatory approvals.
-50% of the Exchangeable securities paid as part of the Annual Asset Management Fee will be subject to an escrow agreement pursuant to which the Exchangeable securities will be immediately released from escrow upon termination of the Management Agreement for any reason, except in the case of internalization of the management of the REIT, in which case (i) one third of the Exchangeable securities will be automatically released upon internalization of the REIT; and (ii) one third of the Exchangeable securities will be released on the first and second anniversaries of the internalization of the REIT. - b) The Acquisition Fee will be paid 50% in cash and, subject to any required regulatory approvals, 50% in Exchangeable securities upon completion of the applicable acquisition.
+a) The Annual Asset Management Fee will be payable quarterly in arrears, entirely in Exchangeable securities, subject to any required regulatory approvals.
+50% of the Exchangeable securities paid as part of the Annual Asset Management Fee will be subject to an escrow agreement pursuant to which the Exchangeable securities will be immediately released from escrow upon termination of the Management Agreement for any reason, except in the case of internalization of the management of the REIT, in which case (i) one third of the Exchangeable securities will be automatically released upon

+- internalization of the REIT; and (ii) one third of the Exchangeable securities will be released on the first and second anniversaries of the internalization of the REIT. - b) The Acquisition Fee will be paid 50% in cash and, subject to any required regulatory approvals, 50% in Exchangeable securities upon completion of the applicable acquisition.
 All of such Exchangeable securities will be subject to an escrow agreement (the "Acquisition Fee Escrow" and collectively with the Annual Asset Management Fee, the "Fee Escrow") pursuant to which the Exchangeable securities will be immediately released from escrow upon termination of the Management Agreement for any reason, except in the case of internalization of the management of the REIT, in which case (i) one third of the Exchangeable securities will be automatically released upon internalization of the REIT; and (ii) one third of the Exchangeable securities will be released on the first and second anniversaries of the internalization of the REIT.

-Fees Paid in 2016 Compensation Value (million) Cash (million) Exchangeable Securities and Equivalent # of Special Voting Units
+Fees Paid to Inovalis S.A. in 2017 Compensation Value (million) Cash (million) Exchangeable Securities and Equivalent # of Special Voting Units

-Asset Management \$3.22 n/a 345,729
+Asset Management \$3.6 n/a 368,872

-Acquisition \$0.32 \$0.16 15,888
+Acquisition n/a \$0.7 n/a

-Property Management (1) \$1.23 \$1.23 n/a
+Property Management (1) n/a \$1.4 n/a